YangLiuqing-add/DDUL/README.md

-# DDUL
+## Demo code for:

-Manuscript: Unsupervised 3D Random Noise Attenuation Using Deep Residual Autoencoder
+# Unsupervised 3D Random Noise Attenuation Using Deep Skip Autoencoder
 A test package including a test dataset and the trained model.

 For 2D seismic data